 You can commit to continuous, demonstrated improvement.
 About those rigorous standards—B Corp certification considers every aspect of your business, from internal operations to community engagement.
 To score high enough to qualify, you have meet a bar that’s well above most businesses.
 And it gets higher each time you recertify (every three years).

 You’ll need to document everything and be willing to do more than you’re already doing.
 That’s partly because you earn points based on positive actions, not on negatives you’re avoiding.
 For example, a business like ours that has an inherently low environmental impact can only score so much in that category, so we must seek improvement in other categories.

 “How hard is it?” is one of the most frequent B Corp questions we get.
 To get a feel for how your business would fare, take the “quick snapshot” version of the B Impact Assessment.
 (It’s free, and so is the full assessment—you pay only if you want to certify.)

 Benefits of being a B Corp

 If your business ticks the boxes above, here are the top three benefits, based on our experience and reports from other B Corps:

 Win the competition for talent.
-As the Great Resignation continues, attracting talent may be the most compelling reason to get off the fence and become a B Corp.
+Attracting talent may be the most compelling reason to get off the fence and become a B Corp.
 People want better working conditions at companies they can feel proud of, and B Corp certification signals your business gets that.
 One proof point: after Change.org increased emphasis on its B Corp status, its Glassdoor page views increased by 467% in a year.

 Get support on ESG initiatives.
 If you’re looking to improve your social and environmental performance, you’ll find exceptional knowledge and usable models in the B Corp community.
 The level of support among B Corps is the strongest and most selfless we’ve seen in any business network, and B Lab, the nonprofit that certifies B Corps, is a leader in supporting justice, equity, diversity and inclusion efforts as well as climate action.